Skip to main content

 Introduction

-This lab will get you familiar with the VM Sandbox environment, creating a CentOS VM and a Window VM.
+This lab will get you familiar with the VM Sandbox environment and creating a CentOS VM.

 Firefox is recommended for all labs.
 Please note, while the VM Sandbox environment is very robust, it is not perfect.
 Do not expect high level of performance and anticipate that there might be some latency issues, especially if you are working off-campus.